 We depend in large part on our brand and branded products and believe that they are very important to our business.
 We rely on a combination of trademarks, copyrights, service marks, trade secrets and similar intellectual property rights to protect our brand and branded products.
 The success of our business depends on our continued ability to use our existing trademarks and service marks in order to increase brand awareness and further develop our branded products in both domestic and international markets.
 We have registered certain trademarks and have other trademark registrations pending in the United States and foreign jurisdictions.
 Not all of the trademarks that we currently use have been registered in all of the countries in which we do business, and they may never be registered in all of these countries.
 We may not be able to adequately protect our trademarks, and our use of these trademarks may result in liability for trademark infringement, trademark dilution or unfair competition.
-All of the steps we have taken to protect our intellectual property in the United States and in foreign countries may not be adequate.
-In addition, the laws of some foreign countries do not protect intellectual property rights to the same extent as the laws of the United States.
+All of the steps we have taken to protect our intellectual property rights to the same extent as the laws of the United States.
 Further, through acquisitions of third parties, we may acquire brands and related trademarks that are subject to the same risks as the brands and trademarks we currently own.